 Microsoft is not saying that it will disable older APIs, for example, IMAP.

 When will Microsoft stop support for Basic Authentication?

 The initial announcement said that Basic Authentication on all Microsoft APIs will be disabled on October 13, 2020.
 However, since then Microsoft has changed the date to the second half of the 2021, due to the COVID-19 crisis.

 How is Zendesk Sell affected?

 There are three experiences in Sell that currently use Basic Authentication and will be impacted by this change.
 These are the following integrations:

 Zendesk Sell will support OAuth authorization for all three integrations by the original date, 13 Oct 2020.

 What do Zendesk Sell customers need to do?

 If you have a Zendesk Sell account with any of the Office 365 integrations enabled, each account user will need to reauthorize using their own Microsoft account.

-From 1 September 2020, Zendesk will send an email with instructions and 1-step link to each affected user so that they can reauthorize their account.
+From the beginning of October 2020, Zendesk will send an email with instructions and 1-step link to each affected user so that they can reauthorize their account.
 The process is similar to authorizing a Microsoft account in other services.